PyConPL/Book/2016/presentations/Debugging_of_CPython_processes_with_gdb/text.md

 ```

-Thus, `gdb` will look for debugging symbols in the "right" place -
+Thus, `gdb` will look for debugging symbols in the "right" place -\crlf
 `/usr/lib/debug/usr/bin/python2.7`.

 It's also worth mentioning, that it's possible that debugging symbols for a